caleblloyd/calebsplace/README.md

 The backend is a .NET Core project.
 Pixels are upated in-memory, and persisted to a MySQL database every second.
 The 1000x1000 image can be split into 10 shards, allowing for one or more backend to serve each shard.

-There is quie a bit of caching going on in the .NET Core app.
+There is quite a bit of caching going on in the .NET Core app.
 I tested it on a desktop with an 4-core I5-6600K and was able to sustain 333 updates/second while having ~40,000 Server Sent Events listening.
-It was not maxing CPUs yet, but it was filling my Gigabit link (load testing was done from a seperate laptop).
+It was not maxing CPUs yet, but it was filling my Gigabit link (load testing was done from a separate laptop).

 Sharding on up to 10 servers with a beefy MySQL backend should be able to maintain over 10K RPS

 ## Frontend

-@josephg is a better frontend develoepr than I'll ever be, so I lifted his entire frontend.
+@josephg is a better frontend developer than I'll ever be, so I lifted his entire frontend.

 My place uses Server Sent Events instead of web sockets.
 I wanted to work entirely with HTTP, so that was my option.